systematic-magic/AgingPubMed/research_papers_html.rst

 16.7.2.
 Check whether large table was supplied by the author in Word (.docx) format.
 If so, check whether large table contains complex formatting (e.g. nested cells, subcategories etc) which is likely to be disturbed by conversion to Excel (.xlsx).

-- If conversion to Excel (.xlsx) is feasible, ask Production team to convert the large table in the Word (.docx) format to Excel (.xlsx) format
+- If conversion to Excel (.xlsx) is feasible, ask Production team to convert the large table in the Word (.docx) format to Excel (.xlsx) format.

 - If conversion to Excel (.xlsx) is **not** feasible, then such large table is to be published as a separate Word (.docx) supplementary file.